“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 I tried separating and categorising every sound I heard.
 Cars.
 Buses.
 Vans.
 Waves.
 Chatter.
 Air-cons.
 Music from speakers.
 I had never realised it was that noisy before.
 Like a cacophony.
 Then, my vision became clear too.
 Lamp posts.
 Buildings.
 More buildings from the other side of the harbour.
 Water reflecting the shimmering LEDs.
 People sitting by the shore.
 Bars across the road.

 As the city has matured, its sounds have been amplified.
-It’s common to neglect all of them because we are just fishes in a pond.
+It’s common to neglect all of them because we are fishes in a pond.
 Sound is the only medium we cannot shut down.
-No matter who, locals or foreigners, we live with the sounds of the city every day; therefore, we become so accustomed to them and naturally filter them.
+No matter who, locals or foreigners, we live with the sounds of the city every day; therefore, we become accustomed to them and naturally filter them.
 Unless there’s a huge change, we hardly notice the heartbeat of the city.

 I walked a long way from Kung Tong that day.
 At the end of my spontaneous walk to Lei Yue Mun, I rested somewhere peaceful where I could hear the waves hitting rocks.
 I stood by the seashore while the breeze trying to bring me to another unknown place.